Dr Michael Dunn

 - novel methodological strategies for answering bioethical research questions

-He is the author of over 40 peer reviewed journal articles and book chapters.
-Two of his co-edited books are due to be published in 2016:
+He is the author of more than 40 peer reviewed journal articles and book chapters.
+He is currently working with Tony Hope on a 2nd Edition of the popular book, 'Medical Ethics: A very short introduction', for Oxford University Press.
+Two of his co-edited books were published in 2016:

 - Empirical Bioethics: Practical and theoretical perspectives, Cambridge University Press. (with Ives and Cribb)